HenryNerd/HenryNerd/README.md

 ## Quantum One
   A 3d printer
 ## Echo Labs Development
-  Make expensive hard to hobiysts at an aforable price tag
+  Make expensive hardware avalible to hobiysts at an aforable price tag